RINEARN/rinpn-online/README.md

 ( &raquo; [Japanese](./README_JAPANESE.md) )

-Simplified version of a scientific calculator app [RINPn](https://github.com/RINEARN/rinpn), available on web browsers.
+Simplified web version of [RINPn](https://github.com/RINEARN/rinpn), a scientific calculator.

 ![Screen](./screen.png)

 ## How to Use

-Open the following HTML file by your web browser (by double-clicking):
+To use RINPn right now in your browser, visit the [official RINPn website](https://www.rinearn.com/en-us/rinpn/) and click "**Open Online**."
+This will always launch the latest version.

+If you prefer to download this repository and run it locally, please **be sure to extract (unzip) the ZIP archive first (important).** After extraction, open the following HTML file in your web browser (double-clicking it is fine):

     English/index.html

-Then the calculator will be displayed on the web browser's screen.
+The calculator will appear inside your browser.

+If you plan to use RINPn regularly on your local machine, we recommend the desktop version instead of the online version.
+It offers more features, while the online version is significantly limited: [https://github.com/RINEARN/rinpn](https://github.com/RINEARN/rinpn)

 ## How to Build

-This app is an open source software.
-You can get the source code and build it as follows:
+This app is open-source software.
+You can obtain the source code and build it as follows:

     # Download the source code
     git clone https://github.com/RINEARN/rinpn-online.git

-    # Go to the app directory
+    # Change to the app directory
     cd ./rinpn-online/English

-    # Setup environment
+    # Set up the environment
     npm init   # Only when "package.json" is not initialized yet npm install --save-dev typescript
     npm install --save-dev @types/node